loganc04/troisjs.github.io/src/guide/index.md

 I wanted to code something similar to *react-three-fiber* but for VueJS.

-I started from scratch, I will rewrite some of my [WebGL demos](https://codepen.io/collection/AGZywR) to see if this little toy can do the job.
+I started from scratch and I will rewrite some of my [WebGL demos](https://codepen.io/collection/AGZywR) to see if this little toy can do the job.

 *Trois* is a french word; it means *Three*.